 How to Make Workout Wear With Your Silhouette Machine

-But today the focus is on how you can make cool and unique workout wear for yourself or others.
+But today the focus is on how you can make a cool and unique workout wear for yourself or others.
 Here is the supply list for this project:

 - HEAT TRANSFER VINYL – I used the Siser Heat Transfer Vinyl *I have found this vinyl to adhere the best in any of my projects* I have only ever tried Cricut Heat Transfer Vinyl before but I prefer Siser.
-The colour I used were Siser Easy Weed Pink Metallic.
+The colour I used was Siser Easy Weed Pink Metallic.

 How to Make Your Own Workout Wear with a Silhouette Machine

 - Find a design that would like to add to your shirt.
 Below you can pick up this Silhouette cut file, pdf or SVG file for free.

 - Open up the design in your Silhouette.
 I work with Silhouette so the instructions will reflect that.
 Once you are happy with the set up don’t forget to mirror any text you want to cut out.
 I have forgotten many times.
 Then you are ready to send to your cutting machine.
 In the next step, I will show you the cut setting I used with my Silhouette portrait but you will know your machine best.
 Also depends on how old or sharp your current blade may be.

 - SEND PROJECT TO THE CUTTING MACHINE – First, you have to choose what type of heat transfer vinyl you are cutting and then check to see the actual cut settings.
 If I have a new blade I pretty much follow what is given but if my blade is older and well used then I usually find I’m adjusting the force.
 I usually adjust the force by ‘2’ up if needed until I’m happy with the cut.
 Always test cut your machine.